 Shop – The neighborhood food walk

-We started with a walk through the Kurtuluş neighborhood that had once been home to religious minority groups during the Ottoman empire and still maintained it’s multi-ethnic soul.
+We started our Istanbul culinary adventure with a walk through the Kurtuluş neighborhood, that had once been home to religious minority groups during the Ottoman empire and still maintained it’s multi-ethnic soul.
 During the walk Iris pointed out numerous places of interest and gave a unique insight into the lives of secular Turkish muslims.

 On one of the downhill treks we stopped by a tandir bread baker where a family still shaped the dough by hand and baked it fresh in the deep hot pit of a tandir oven.
 Any unsold bread was cut into strips and dried for use in soups or salads.